soumyaroy799/suit_contam_clear/README.md

 # suit_contam_clear
-Clear contamination patches out of SUIT RoI and Full disk images
+Clear contamination patches out of the SUIT RoI and Full disk images.
+It cleans the images with spatial Fourier filtering.